Monitoring and managing the first stage of labour

-An intravenous infusion must be started to ensure that the woman does not become dehydrated.
+An intravenous infusion must be started to ensure that the patient does not become dehydrated.
 In addition, adequate analgesia must be given.

-3. Was the woman correctly managed when she reached the action line?
+3. Was the patient correctly managed when she reached the action line?

-No. A doctor should have evaluated the woman.
-Further management should have been under his/her direction.
+No. A doctor should have evaluated the patient.
+Further management should have been under their direction.

 4. Under what conditions should the doctor allow labour to progress further?